akhil-17/PokerSlam-3/docs/architecture.md

 2.  **ViewModel Orchestration**: `GameViewModel` receives the action, determines which Service(s) need to be involved, and calls their methods (e.g., `cardSelectionManager.selectCard()`, `gameStateManager.removeCardsAndShiftAndDeal()`).
 3.  **Service Logic & State Update**: Services execute their logic (e.g., `CardSelectionManager` updates `selectedCards`, `GameStateManager` updates `cardPositions` and `score`).
 4.  **State Publishing (Service -> ViewModel)**: Services publish their state changes via `@Published` properties. `GameViewModel` subscribes to these using Combine's `.assign(to:)` to update its own `@Published` properties.
-5.  **Callbacks (Service -> ViewModel)**: Services use callbacks (e.g., `onNewCardsDealt`) to signal completion of asynchronous tasks or significant events. `GameViewModel` implements these callbacks to trigger subsequent actions in other services (e.g., updating eligibility after dealing cards).
+5.  **Callbacks (Service -> ViewModel)**: Services use callbacks (e.g., `onNewCardsDealt`) to signal completion of asynchronous tasks or significant events like animation sequences. `GameViewModel` implements these callbacks to trigger subsequent actions in other services (e.g., updating eligibility after dealing cards).
 6.  **State Publishing (ViewModel -> View)**: `GameViewModel` publishes the combined/relevant state to `GameView`.
 7.  **UI Update**: `GameView` observes the ViewModel's `@Published` properties and automatically re-renders relevant parts of the UI.